Empyrexn/AWS-SIEM/README.md

 This project demonstrates the integration of key AWS services to build a secure and scalable log ingestion pipeline that supports real-time security analytics.
 By combining S3, Lambda, EC2, Fluent Bit, OpenSearch, and OpenSearch Dashboards, the pipeline provides a comprehensive solution for monitoring and analyzing security-related events, helping organizations detect and respond to potential threats more effectively.

-Disclaimer: This repository is for educational and portfolio purposes only.
-No license is granted for reuse or redistribution of this code.
+Disclaimer: This project was inspired by work done during an internship at California State University, Fresno.
+All code and configurations provided here are educational templates and do not reflect any production environment or proprietary university infrastructure.

 ![image](https://github.com/user-attachments/assets/4fa6933c-b611-4b17-b4b2-abdf80a3c4b8)